-Friendship can develop between nonverbal and verbal people.
+Friendship can develop between non-speaking and those who speak.
 Last year, I wrote an article for Autism Eye about the artist Eddie Callis from the U.K. Eddie has developed a close relationship with the amazing vocalist Kyle Coleman.
-Kyle is nonverbal.
+Kyle is non-speaking.
 Eddie encourages Kyle in the arts and thinks one day he can help Kyle to speak.
 They have a true friendship.

 I wrote a blog last year about the Autism Movement Therapy workshop, where Dani Bowman reached out to my son Kevin.
 Dani is a friend to many.

 In Hollywood at Mr. Musichead, Dylan Aragon sang with Nick Guzman accompanying him.
 Nick stepped out of the spotlight to allow, Dylan to shine.
 The owner Sam, told me later, that our event was “life changing” for him.
 I think he told me this because the average person who doesn’t know many autistic people have preconceived ideas about autism, that may be far from the truth.
 That is because the media has done a number on us.